stevenc-stb/spdx-3-model/model/Operations/Classes/OpenSourceProject.md

 ## Description

-The OpenSourceProject distinguishes itself project through governance, operational transparency, source code and deliverables with community collaboration.
+The OpenSourceProject distinguishes itself from project through governance, operational transparency, source code and deliverables with community collaboration.

 ## Metadata